ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 We can now use the ``mysql`` client on our host machine (you will need to install this if you do not already have it) to connect to the MySQL server running inside the container.
 Connect using the client to the IP address of our virtual machine, using the port number we exposed in our application config.
-Our MySQL image sets the ``root`` user password to ``admin`` so we'll connect using to MySQL those credentials and specifying the IP address of our virtual machine as the host.
+Our example MySQL image sets the ``root`` user password to ``admin`` so we'll connect to MySQL using those credentials and specifying the IP address of our virtual machine as the host.

 .. code-block:: console